Expertise

 Introduction

-Les 4 pillars of learning — attention, active engagement, feedback, and consolidation — are fundamental principles identified by cognitive science that structure any effective educational approach.
-Applying these principles to e-learning means ensuring that each learner benefits from a structured, clear and truly adapted course to their needs.
+The 4 pillars of learning — attention, active engagement, feedback, and consolidation — are fundamental principles identified by cognitive science that structure any effective educational approach.
+Applying these principles to eLearning means ensuring that each learner benefits from a structured, clear and truly adapted course to their needs.
 In a context where 80% of companies already use online training (source: Statista, 2024), mastering these pillars is becoming essential to maximize the impact of your skills development initiatives.
 This article explores how these four key dimensions can be translated into concrete practices to design e-learning courses adapted to the strategic needs of your organizations.

 Attention: Capturing and Maintaining Learner Interest

 Attention is a valuable and limited cognitive resource.
-In e-learning, information overload is one of the main obstacles to maintaining it.
+In eLearning, information overload is one of the main obstacles to maintaining it.
 When too many visual or textual elements are presented simultaneously, the learner is overwhelmed and has difficulty identifying essential information.
 This phenomenon, known as cognitive overload, seriously impairs knowledge retention.

 Take the example of a classic slide used in training: dense text with graphics, icons, and various colors.
 In such a case, the learner must not only understand the subject, but also filter out what is relevant, which intensively requires their attentional resources.
 To avoid this, it is essential to favor a clear and refined presentation: